-Our work is divided into three areas.
+Our work is divided into two main areas.

 Campaigns: We carry out practical and academic research on the state of community participation in the Scottish planning system; we work with many communities throughout Scotland to try to understand where the problems lie and how we can change things; we campaign for a just and open decision making; and promote practical changes for a more equitable, inclusive and transparent planning system.

 Community Network: We have a network of around 200 people and organisations.

 Our campaign network is made up of people who have been involved in planning issues.
 Many of them tell us they have learned the hard way and discovered how difficult it is to engage and have your voice heard in planning.
 They help us to campaign for better rights for communities.

 Our peer support network is made up of people who have learned something about how planning works and how best to get your voice heard.
 We put them in touch with others who are less experienced and need help to navigate the complexities of planning or just get a bit of support and encouragement and a few tips.

 We often get inquiries from people asking us to help with individual applications and circumstances.
 We understand how stressful it can be and try to help as much as we can by putting you in touch with others who have experience of the planning system.
 Read Walter’s account of his feelings when he was facing a public local inquiry and how Planning Democracy helped.
 Get in touch here.